This page is Welsh Highland and Llangollen: updated 21st August 2009.

 No 87 climbs away from Beddgelert with a train for Caernarfon.
 The train is on the first of the reverse curves and is actually pointing away from Caernarfon!
 Moel Hebog (2566’) looms above the train.

-87 with a train from Caernarfon enters the reverse curves as it approaches Beddgelert.
+87 with a train from Caernarfon enters the reverse curves as it approaches Beddgelert (July 2009)

 Right: A view down the line from the crossing, showing the observation car at the rear of the train.
 Moel Hebog is in the background.

-Left: A couple of years earlier, when Rhyd Ddu was the terminus: 143 waits with its train for Caernarfon.
+Left: A couple of years earlier, in 2007, when Rhyd Ddu was the terminus: 143 waits with its train for Caernarfon.

 Right: The same train near Salem